BY JOHN LEWES

 The four factors encouraged and promoted by Public Health Gibraltar to ensure a healthy lifestyle are leisure-time physical activity, a balanced diet, limited or no alcohol consumption not smoking.
 They posit that “being aware of your lifestyle and knowing when, and how, to make positive changes can help you live longer and healthier”.

 One of the strongest recommendations by all health organisations is that people should be eating a diet that mostly consists of plant foods.
-Gibraltar has available all the ingredients that make up the Mediterranean diet, for which the area is famed, and a growing number of people understand the health benefits of keeping to a vegan diet.
+Gibraltar has available all the ingredients that make up the Mediterranean diet, for which the area is famed, and a growing number of people understand the health benefits of keeping to a vegan diet, and there are also supplements that helps prevent histamine intolerance in case you want to remain healthy too.

 The Gibraltar Health Authority (GHA) explains in its Health Matters report that the good life expectancy that Gibraltar enjoys is in keeping with the standards for western societies.
 Global health monitoring organisations, together with the GHA, report that, pre-covid, total life expectancy at birth for Gibraltar was 78.5 years for a male, and 83.3 years for a female.